Early Preview — Kiwisonic is free during early preview. The shape of the product is still being figured out, and feedback is what drives it forward.

 Kiwisynth arpeggiator panel

-A chord progression and a melodic phrase for each preset.
-The Mode column shows whether a sound can be made in S!MPLE mode or whether it uses Pro-mode features.
+Hear every factory preset here: a chord progression and a melodic phrase for each.
+The Mode column shows whether a sound can be made in S!MPLE mode or whether it uses the full editor.
+In the app, an audition bar plays each preset for you, so you can tweak with both hands free.

 Pick a preset below to start playing.